"A magical place to escape, breath, reconnect with the basics, the land and the tradition."

 La Planche RenardVery spacious attic room, on the first floor, with parquet, ancient floor tiles, exposed beams, queen size bed and one single person bed.
 Private bathroom (bath) and WC.
 Panoramic view on the garden and the river.

 The Planche Renard is the name of a grassland bordering our property.

-Prices and booking conditionsThe prices are in euros, breakfast included.
+Prices and booking conditionsThe prices are in euros, breakfast and local taxes included.

 Accepted payment are french cheque or cash.

 |Room||2 people night||Additional person|

 Your bookingBy mail or phone.
 It will be validated upon reception of a down payment of 50% of your stay, to be sent the week following your booking request.